isomerpages/nyp-wpl/_framework/00-national-workplace-learning-framework.md

 ![National Workplace Learning Framework](/images/framework-title.png)
-<caption>Six components of the National Workplace Learning Framework</caption>
+<figcaption class="has-text-weight-bold" style="color:#814997">Six components of the National Workplace Learning Framework</figcaption>
 -------------------

 #### **Click on the following to find out more about the six components of the National Workplace Learning Framework:**